-COMPUTER SCIENCE AND ENGINEERING DIT310 Models of Computation, 7.5 higher education credits Models of Computation, 7,5 högskolepoäng Second Cycle Confirmation This course syllabus was confirmed by The IT Faculty Board on 2009-09-18 and was last revised on 2016-02-09 by Department of Computer Science and Engineering to be valid from 2016-08-29, autumn semester of 2016.
-Field of education: Science 100% Department: Computer Science and Engineering Position in the educational system The course is a part of the Computer Science Master's programme and a single-subject course at the University of Gothenburg.
-The course can be part of the following programmes: 1) Computer Science, Master's Programme (N2COS) and 2) Computer Science, Bachelor's Programme (N1COS) Main field of studiesSpecializationComputer Science-Algorithms and LogicA1F, Second cycle, has second-cycle course/s as entry requirements Entry requirements To be eligible for the course students should have successfully completed courses corresponding to 120 hec two year studies within the subject Computer Science or equivalent.
-As part of these studies, students should have successfully completed the following courses: - 7.5 hec in Discrete Mathematics (DIT980 Discrete Mathematics for Computer Scientists or equivalent). - 7.5 hec in Functional Programming (DIT142 Functional programming or equivalent). - DIT231 Programming Language Technology or equivalent.

-English 6/English B or the equivalent level of an internationally recognized test, for example TOEFL, IELTS.
-Learning outcomes After completion of the course the student should be able to: Knowledge and understanding - define the notion of computable function, - explain the Church-Turing thesis, • explain the relationship between inductively defined sets, primitive recursion, and proofs by structural induction, Skills and abilities prove that sets are countable or uncountable, for instance by using diagonalisation, encode inductively defined sets in such a way that members of these sets can be used as inputs or outputs for programs in one or more models of computation, • implement programs in particular, interpreters correctly in one or more models of computation, • prove that functions are (not) computable in some models of computation, Judgement and approach - analyse programs from some models of computation, and - manipulate and analyse models of computation.
+DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERING DIT312 Computability, 7.5 credits Beräkningsbarhet, 7,5 högskolepoäng Second Cycle Confirmation This course syllabus was confirmed by Department of Computer Science and Engineering on 2019-02-26 to be valid from 2019-09-02, autumn semester of 2019.
+Field of education: Science 100% Department: Department of Computer Science and Engineering Position in the educational system The course is offered within several programmes.
+It is also a single subject course at the University of Gothenburg.
+The course can be part of the following programmes: 1) Computer Science, Master's Programme (N2COS) and 2) Computer Science, Bachelor's Programme (N1COS) Main field of studies Specialization Computer Science AXX, Second cycle, in-depth level of the course cannot be classified Entry requirements To be eligible to the course, the student should have successfully completed 120 credits of studies in Computer Science or equivalent.
+Specifically, the following courses are required, or equivalent: - 7.5 credits in discrete mathematics (e.g., DIT980 Discrete Mathematics for Computer Scientists) - 7.5 credits in functional programming (e.g., DIT143 Functional Programming or DIT440 Introduction to Functional Programming) Applicants must prove knowledge of English: English 6/English B or the equivalent level of an internationally recognized test, for example TOEFL, IELTS.
+Learning outcomes On successful completion of the course the student will be able to: Knowledge and understanding - define the notion of computable function, - explain the Church-Turing thesis, - explain the relationship between inductively defined sets, primitive recursion, and proofs by structural induction, Competence and skills - prove that sets are countable or uncountable, for instance by using diagonalisation, - encode inductively defined sets in such a way that members of these sets can be used as inputs or outputs for programs in one or more models of computation, - implement programs-in particular, interpreters-correctly in one or more models of computation, - prove that functions are or are not computable in some models of computation, Judgement and approach - analyse programs belonging to some models of computation, and - manipulate and analyse models of computation.

 Course content This course is about the concept of "computation": how it can be modelled, and what its limits are.
 To avoid unnecessary complexity one often chooses to study computation via simplified, but powerful, models.
-In the course several such models will be studied, both imperative and functional.
+These models can for instance be simple programming languages (like the -calculus), or idealised computers (like Turing machines).
+In the course several such models will be studied, both "imperative" and "functional".
 One or more models will be used to explore the limits of computation: problems that cannot be solved (within the confines of a given model), and programs that can run arbitrary programs (modelled in a certain way).
 The course also includes a discussion of the Church-Turing thesis, a hypothesis which states, roughly, that a function is computable in a certain intuitive sense only if it can be defined within one of several models of computation.
-Sub-courses - 1.
-Written exam (Skriftlig tentamen), 4.5 higher education credits Grading scale: Pass with Distinction (VG), Pass (G) and Fail (U) - 2.
-Assignments (Inlämningsuppgifter), 3 higher education credits Grading scale: Pass (G) and Fail (U) Form of teaching Lectures and exercise sessions.
+Sub-courses 1.
+Written examination (Skriftlig tentamen), 4.5 credits Grading scale: Pass with Distinction (VG), Pass (G) and Fail (U) 2.
+Assignments (Inlämningsuppgifter), 3 credits Grading scale: Pass (G) and Fail (U) Form of teaching Lectures and exercise sessions.